OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 // simple circuit with both the small and regular servo attached - when one button is pressed, they both turn to one direction, when the other button is pressed, they both turn to the other direction

-For the circuit, we will need a small (Sub-micro size) servo motor(MicroServo DXW90) and a standard size servo motor(Futaba S3003).
+For the circuit, we will need a small (sub-micro size) servo motor (MicroServo DXW90) and a standard size servo motor (Futaba S3003).
 In addition, we will need two push buttons, each with their own debounce circuits setup on a breadboard.
 When one button is pressed, both servos will turn to one direction; when the other button is pressed, they both turn to the other direction.

 #### What You'll Need